linkedbuildingdata/SummerSchoolOfLDAC/README.md

 ## Getting Started

-Please move to [Contents](contents.md) to start working with the material of the 2019 edition of the Summer School of LDAC.
+Please move to [contents](contents.md) to start working with the material of the 2019 edition of the Summer School of LDAC.

 ## Usage and Tools

-The content of this summer school are distributed using Jupyter notebooks.
+The content of this summer school are distributed using [Jupyter](https://jupyter.org/) notebooks.
 The notebooks can be statically examined in Github by simply clicking on it.
 To execute the scripts they can be either locally executed or the project can be opened using [Binder](https://mybinder.org).
 For the local usage a ipyhton installation is required.
 We suggest using a python distribution such as Anaconda to work locally.

 ## Authors